wcrd/rdf-model-editor-poc/PLAN.md

     * src not in model; adding point to existing entity
     * Removing parent from src; currently nothing happens due to no-op.

+Ontology
+* Updates not workign properly
+  * Need to make sure modelClassSet is updating when a cell value is changed; currently is not.
+  * Be nice if ontology panel auto updated.

 * Status bar to show count of rows, entities, linked, etc.
 * Overlay to show on model when processing updates from source.